t-hogben/odin-recipes/README.md

 The goal is to create a basic recipe website.

-I will have a mian page and some links to other websites.
+I created a main index page with links to 3 recipes.